General Manager’s Newsletter

 Groundwater Update

-As illustrated in the updated average groundwater levels hydrograph above, Spring 2025 groundwater levels are about one foot higher than Spring 2024.
-The 2025 Yolo Subbasin Annual Report is now available for review on the Yolo Subbasin Groundwater Agency (YSGA) website: https://www.yologroundwater.org/.
-The next YSGA Board of Directors meeting is scheduled for May 19 at 3 p.m., which will consist primarily of an update on grant projects.
+As illustrated in the updated average groundwater levels hydrograph shown below, Fall 2025 groundwater levels are about three feet higher than Fall 2024.
+The next YSGA Board of Directors meeting is scheduled for November 17 at 3 p.m.

 Staffing Changes